MarkBuskbjerg/ta11y/README.md

 - Better dates (implement some sort of date filter).
 - Content with publish dates in the future is only visible in development.
 But I want to give them a clear [Scheduled] notice.
-- Better visuals for the navigation on small screens.
-Right now this is barely handled.
-- Custom 404.
-- Add a contact form.
-- Write about how the site is setup.
+- Clear difference between post and page templates (dates or not, category or not) in layout.
 - Create a structure for categories across the site.
-- Perhaps create some basic connection to Netlify CMS.
 - Better template-data in the <head> of the page.
 Right now it is lacking a lot.
+- Custom 404 (ready for Netlify).
+- Write about how the site is setup.
 - Add better webmanifest-data.
-- Clear difference between post and page templates (dates or not, category or not) in layout.

 ## Known issues